Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 As you hold your hands with thumbs touching and fingers spread, a thin sheet of flames shoots forth from your outstretched fingertips.
-Each creature in a 15-foot cone must make a Dexterity Saving Throw.
+Each creature in a 15-foot cone must make a Dexterity :d20-save: **Saving Throw**.
 A creature takes 3d6 fire damage on a failed save, or half as much damage on a successful one.

 The fire ignites any flammable objects in the area that aren't being worn or carried.